 I was recently approached by a young artist by the name of Sarah who is drafting a paper on colorblindness.
-She asked if I would entertain her questions for her research paper.
+She asked if I would entertain her questions for her research paper as I am a colorblind artist.
 Honored, I replied with the following.
 Best of luck to you Sarah, and I hope you find your way back to the west coast.

 1) How long did it take you [after you found out you were color blind] to accept it?